 6. On the Mac, a notification will appear asking you to allow or deny the transfer.
 Select Allow.

 How to transfer photos from an iPhone to a Mac using a USB cable

 1. Connect your iPhone to your Mac using a Lightning to USB cable and open the Photos app on your Mac.
 Click on your iPhone under Devices on the left hand side.

 2. On your iPhone, a pop up will appear asking whether you trust this computer.
 Select Trust and then enter your passcode.

 3. On your Mac, select the photos you’d like to import in the Photos app and then click Import [X] Selected at the top.
 Alternatively, you can select Import All New Items to import every image taken since you last imported.

 See: transferring photos from your iPhone to your Mac or Windows PC is super easy, and now you've mastered it.

-Next, why not check out our other computing guides, including how to change the Windows 11 Start menu back to Windows 10, how to clone a hard drive and how to fix an external hard dive that's not showing up.
+Next, why not check out our other computing guides, including how to AirDrop on Mac, how to use hot corners on Mac, how to split your screen on Mac, how to change the Windows 11 Start menu back to Windows 10, how to clone a hard drive and how to fix an external hard dive that's not showing up.

 We also have more iPhone guides, including how to identify plants on iPhone, how to stop spam texts on iPhone, how to mirror an iPhone's screen on PC, your iPhone's camera can translate any text instantly — here's how and how to disable location tracking on iPhone.